Article Badge Image

 Contents

-Health insurance provides some financial protection in the event of injury, illness, or accident.
+Health insurance provides some financial protection for injury, illness, or accident.

-It also covers some of the cost of preventative care.
+It also covers some of the costs of preventative care.

-With so many types of health plans, choosing the right one for you and your family can be a challenge.
+With so many health plans, choosing the right one for you and your family can be challenging.

-Comparison shopping is crucial to finding the right coverage.
-But it’s also important to understand how different types of plans work.
+Comparison shopping is crucial to finding the proper coverage.
+But it's also essential to understand how different types of plans work.

 Health Maintenance Organizations (HMOs)

-As you shop health insurance plans, you’ll likely come across several HMO insurances.
+You'll likely come across several HMO insurances as you shop health insurance plans.
 It's a popular type of health insurance plan.

 They involve a network of doctors, hospitals, and other healthcare providers.
-Since you’re staying within a certain network, you’re able to get coverage at a lower price.
+Since you're staying within a particular network, you can get coverage at a lower price.

-When choosing an HMO, you’ll select a primary care doctor.
-This doctor is your initial point-of-contact for all health care needs.
-And if necessary, your primary doctor may refer you to a specialist for additional care.
+When choosing an HMO, you'll select a primary care doctor.
+This doctor is your initial point of contact for all health care needs.
+Your primary doctor may refer you to a specialist for additional care if necessary.

 Pros